 Lactose intolerance is one of the most common food intolerances.
-Jasly Koo, Dietitian, Department of Nutrition and Dietetics at KK Women's and Children's Hospital (KKH), offers tips to relieve symptoms and recommends milk and dairy substitutes.
+Ong Jiaxin, Dietitian, Nutrition and Dietetics Department, and the Allergy Service, from KK Women's and Children's Hospital (KKH), offers tips to relieve lactose intolerance.

 Continued from previous page